dbilanoski/cheat-sheets/tools/samba.md

 	directory mask = 0775
 ```

-Test the configuration
+#### 2. Test the configuration and reload services

 ```bash
 tesparm
 ```

-If no errors, reload Samba services.
+If there are no errors, reload Samba services.

 ```bash
 sudo systemctl restart smbd nmbd